heikkivihersalo/kotisivu-block-theme/.vite/src/plugins/dev-server-plugin/OPTIMIZATION_SUMMARY.md

 - `/__dev-server` - Main dev server configuration endpoint

 ### 3. **Simplified HMR Client**
-The complex client-side system with multiple handlers has been replaced with a single `SimpleHMRClient` class that:
+The complex client-side system with multiple handlers has been replaced with a single `Client` class that:
 - Handles both WebSocket and polling-based updates
 - Automatically detects and updates CSS changes
 - Falls back gracefully when WebSocket is unavailable